Installation

 brew install git python3 ffmpeg poppler

-Checklist: verify you python version is 3.5 or higher by running python3 --version.
+Checklist: verify your python version is between 3.9 and 3.13 by running python3 --version.
 Also run the commands ffmpeg -h and pdftoppm -h to make sure they are available.

 Windows